DESIHIGH/desihigh/README.md

 If you're new to python :snake:, don't worry!
 You'll pick it up quickly.
 You can try e.g. https://www.py4e.com/book to get started and be sure to keep our [cheatsheets](https://github.com/michaelJwilson/DESI-HighSchool/tree/master/cheatsheets) directory close by to provide some handy summaries of the basics.

-Everything here is Jupyter notebooks, which makes all things easy when it comes python and (data) science.
-You can read all about them [here](www.dataquest.io/blog/jupyter-notebook-tutorial/)
+Everything here is written in Jupyter notebooks, which makes all things easy when it comes python and (data) science.
+You can read all about them [here](www.dataquest.io/blog/jupyter-notebook-tutorial/).

-If you get stuck with a python question, first try www.google.com like the pros!
-If you have any remaining questions about this project and the science, just leave us a [message](https://www.github.com/michaelJwilson/DESI-HighSchool/issues/new) and we'll get back to you.
+If you get stuck with a python question, first try www.google.com like how the pros do it!
+If you have any remaining questions about the science, just leave us a [message](https://www.github.com/michaelJwilson/DESI-HighSchool/issues/new) and we'll get back to you.

-When you're done, don't forget to get some extra credit by leaving us with what you [liked!](https://forms.gle/LGKMVamrtS5StSv56) :star:.
+When you're done, don't forget to get some extra credit by leaving us with what you [liked](https://forms.gle/LGKMVamrtS5StSv56) :star:.
 You can show even more support by donating a few :dollar: to our favourite [charity](https://www.gofundme.com/f/code-nation?utm_source=customer&utm_campaign=p_cp+share-sheet&utm_medium=copy_link_more), but make sure to convince your parents first!

 :rotating_light:  We're almost ready to go.
-You'll first see a startup page, after which you'll want Intro.ipynb, followed by DESI.ipynb and so on.
-By that stage you'll be a pro and can try any of the remaining noteooks.
+You'll first see a startup page, after which you'll want Intro.ipynb and then DESI.ipynb.
+By that stage you'll be a pro and can try all the rest.
 Ok, wait for it, [GO](https://mybinder.org/v2/gh/michaelJwilson/DESI-HighSchool/master)! :rotating_light:

 :heart: what you see?
-Find out about [watching](https://docs.github.com/en/enterprise/2.20/user/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-repositories#watching-a-single-repository) repositories and you can get notifications when we add new experiments in the future.
+Find out about [watching](https://docs.github.com/en/enterprise/2.20/user/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-repositories#watching-a-single-repository) repositories and you'll get an update when we add new experiments.

-If you've created your own additions, we'd love to see them!
-Try ["your first commit"](https://www.medium.com/@haydar_ai/learning-how-to-git-creating-your-first-commit-c753ed2e7498) for adding to our work, or leave us a [message](https:/www.github.com/michaelJwilson/DESI-HighSchool/issues/new).
+If you've created your own experiments, we'd love to see them!
+Try ["your first commit"](https://www.medium.com/@haydar_ai/learning-how-to-git-creating-your-first-commit-c753ed2e7498), or leave us a [message](https:/www.github.com/michaelJwilson/DESI-HighSchool/issues/new).

 <p float="left">
   <img src="./images/CalStemNet.png",     width=250>